Alexandra Cadanțu-Ignatik

-Alexandra Cadanțu-Ignatik (née Cadanțu; born 3 May 1990) is a Romanian tennis player.
+Alexandra Cadanțu-Ignatik (née Cadanțu; born 3 May 1990) is a Romanian former professional tennis player.

 On 6 January 2014, she reached her career-high singles ranking of world No. 59.
 Her best doubles ranking by the WTA is No. 101, achieved on 11 June 2012.

-At Grand Slam tournaments, Cadanțu-Ignatik has won only one (main-draw) match, at the 2013 Wimbledon Championships.
-Usually, she is playing on the ITF Circuit.
+At Grand Slam tournaments, Cadanțu-Ignatik won only one (main-draw) match, at the 2013 Wimbledon Championships.
+Usually, she was playing on the ITF Circuit.

 In July 2021, Alexandra changed her name to Cadanțu-Ignatik, after marrying fellow tennis player Uladzimir Ignatik.

 Career

 Born in Bucharest, Cadanțu began playing tennis at age three.
-Her favourite surface is clay, her goal to reach the top 50.
+Her favourite surface was clay.

 2013

 Cadanțu started the year in Shenzhen but was defeated by Bojana Jovanovski in the first round.
 Her next tournament was in Sydney, where she was defeated in the first qualifying round by Olga Puchkova.
 Alexandra then lost to Heather Watson in the Australian Open first round.

 In February, she won her first match for the season in Cali, Colombia – defeating Laura Pous Tió.
 Then she lost in the second round to Sesil Karatantcheva in three sets, reached quarterfinals in Bogotá, Colombia, defeating Maria Joao Koehler in the first and Tereza Mrdeža in the second round.
 She then fell in the quarterfinals to Jelena Janković.
 Then, in Acapulco, Mexico, Cadanțu was defeated by Sara Errani in the first round.
 In March, she fell in Miami first qualifying round to Stefanie Vögele.
 She then lost to Madison Keys in the first round of Charleston.

 She reached the semifinals in Katowice, Poland, in April, where she lost to Petra Kvitová.
 On her road, she defeated Yuliya Beygelzimer, Katarzyna Kawa, Raluca Olaru, Sabine Lisicki, each of them in straight sets, and Irina-Camelia Begu, and Shahar Pe'er in three.
 She has also reached the semifinals at the Budapest Grand Prix, where she lost in straight sets to compatriot Simona Halep and eventual winner of the tournament.